mohanr/mohanr.github.io/_posts/2018-08-06-TensorFlow-Recipes.md

 ### Can variable initialization depend on the fed value of a placeholder ? <a name="variableinitialization">

+Even though we can initialize a variable that depends on a placeholder like this, independent variables like W will get initialized repeatedly.
+More checks are needed to initialize only variables like F which are dependent on placeholders.

+This is so because everytime a value is fed to the placeholder the dependent variable F will be initialized.
+But other independent variables need not be.

 {% highlight Python %}
 import tensorflow as tf